hydro-informatics/hydro-informatics.github.io/_sources/datascience/linear-regression.md

 Here our goal is again to find the best-fitting line (or hyperplane in higher dimensions) that minimizes the difference between predicted and actual target values.
 To this end, we will cover:

-* The least quares criterion for quantifying the training error in linear regression
+* The least squares criterion for quantifying the training error in linear regression
 * The stochastic gradient descent (SDG) algorithm, which is used in training process of a linear regression model
 * The regularization term for linear regression
 * The sources of error in linear regression